 Saint Augustine’s University

 The campus’ 37 historic and contemporary buildings are just minutes from downtown Raleigh’s commercial, educational, governmental, and entertainment centers.
-Three of its buildings, the Chapel, Saint Agnes Hall and Taylor Hall, are registered historic landmarks.
+Three of its buildings, the Chapel, Saint Agnes Hall, and Taylor Hall, are registered historic landmarks.

-Saint Augustine’s University was the nation’s first historically black college to have its own on-campus commercial radio and television stations: WAUG-AM750 and WAUG-TV68, Cable Channel 20.
+This HBCU was the nation’s first historically black college to have its own on-campus commercial radio and television stations: WAUG-AM750 and WAUG-TV68, Cable Channel 20.
 Over the years, it has become one of the country’s most highly respected private, accredited, historically black, coeducational institutions of higher learning.

 Saint Augustine’s University is a private, urban, coeducational, undergraduate liberal arts institution accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award Bachelor of Arts and the Bachelor of Science.

 With a student/faculty ratio of 13:1, Saint Augustine’s provides an intimate educational setting where faculty members know students by name.
 The college enrolls over 1300 students.
-Nearly half come from North Carolina and the remainder from 37 states, the District of Columbia, the U.S. Virgin Islands, Jamaica and 30 foreign countries.
+Nearly half come from North Carolina and the remainder from 37 states, the District of Columbia, the U.S. Virgin Islands, Jamaica, and 30 foreign countries.

 The core curriculum includes rigorous, in-depth programs in business; computer science; teacher education; the natural sciences; mathematics; interdisciplinary studies; social and behavioral sciences; theater and film; adult education; community development; communications; and military science.

 Martin Luther King, Jr. Student Union serves as the hub of campus life, housing student activities, campus dining, and the campus bookstore.
 Students also have access to the campus track and field facilities, and a state-of-the-art Wellness Center.

 An Army ROTC program is housed in the Tuttle Building on campus.
 Housed within the Prezell R. Robinson Library are African American Historical Collections, as well as the Delany Sisters (“Having Our Say”) papers and artifacts.
-The Seby B. Jones Fine Arts Center is home to art works produced by student art majors.
+The Seby B. Jones Fine Arts Center is home to artworks produced by student art majors.